-The Westside Waldorf School’s Parent-Child Program provides education and resources for parents and their young children from the ages of two months to three years.
+The Westside Waldorf School’s Parent-Child Program provides education and resources for parents and their young children from the ages of 2 months to 3 years old.
 Together we seek to create a secure and joyful place for young children to play, discover, and gradually unfold.

 Participants come together in a warm and inviting environment that echoes the rhythms and atmosphere of a Waldorf Early Childhood classroom.
 The program classes encourage young children to explore the wonders of their first years and engage in group play.
 Parents connect and share in a supportive group, discussing child development and parenting issues weekly while learning about Waldorf education.

 Now accepting registration for Winter 2023!

 The 13-week session will run 01/03 - 04/08.

 Class sizes will be capped at 7-10 participants.

 Our teachers create safe play spaces that offer children rich opportunities for age-appropriate, self-initiated exploration.
 Toys made from natural materials engage the children’s senses, encouraging them to use their creative and imaginative capacities while developing their fine-motor skills.
 Play spaces are filled with structures that the children can move or crawl into or over and explore with their whole bodies.
 Combined with environments that invite movement, these enjoyable play spaces help young children develop gross-motor coordination.